 While the accounting by the lessor will remain largely unchanged from current GAAP, lessees will need to recognize a right-of-use asset and a lease liability for virtually all of their leases (other than leases that meet the definition of a short-term lease).
 The liability will be equal to the present value of lease payments.
 The asset will be based on the liability, subject to adjustment, such as for initial direct costs.
 For income statement purposes, the FASB retained a dual model, requiring leases to be classified as either operating or finance.
 Operating leases will result in straight-line expense (similar to current operating leases) while finance leases will result in a front-loaded expense pattern (similar to current capital leases).
 Classification will be based on criteria that are largely similar to those applied in current lease accounting, but without explicit bright lines.

-The effective date for credit unions is for fiscal years beginning after December 15, 2019.
+The effective date for credit unions is for fiscal years beginning after December 15, 2020.
 Early adoption is permitted.
-The new standard must be adopted using a modified retrospective transition and provides for certain practical expedients.
-Transition will require application of the new guidance at the beginning of the earliest comparative period presented.
-Since all credit union's fiscal year end is December 31st due to regulatory reporting, the first date to implement is January 1, 2020.
+The new standard may be adopted using a modified retrospective transition and provides for certain practical expedients.
+This approach would require application of the new guidance at the beginning of the earliest comparative period presented.
+The standard could also be implemented at the beginning of the fiscal year end and shown as a cumulative effect change to retained earnings.
+Since all credit union's fiscal year end is December 31st due to regulatory reporting, the first date to implement is January 1, 2021.

 In January 2016, The FASB issued ASU No. 2016-01 “Financial Instruments – Overall – Recognition and Measurement of Financial Assets and Financial Liabilities”, (Subtopic 825-10).
 The main objective in developing this Update is enhancing the reporting model for financial instruments to provide users of financial statements with more decision-useful information.